 If you experience a Special Enrollment event, you will need to request a change, in writing, to the Office of Human Resources within 30 calendar days (60 days due to loss of eligibility or premium assistance through Medicaid or NJ Family Care) of the event and provide any required documentation.
 Required documentation may include a marriage, birth or adoption certificate as appropriate.
 In the case of loss of coverage in other health insurance plan, documentation from the insured party’s employer specifying type of coverage, reason for loss of coverage along with who was covered under the plan is also required.
 If you do not request the change within 30 calendar days (60 for loss under Medicaid or NJ Family Care), the next opportunity you will have to make changes to your benefits will be during the next open enrollment period.

-Additional information and FAQ’s can be accessed at the US Department of Labor’s Compliance Assistance Guide.
+Additional information and FAQ’s can be accessed at the US Department of Labor’s Compliance Assistance web site.

 ** Please note that if the University is not notified within the time parameters outlined above resulting in the University incurring expenses, such expenses will be the responsibility of the employee